Lining Pro.com Technical Brief

 Engineering Review Candidate

-Critical pipes, repeated high-grade defects, uncertain failure modes, or high consequence assets may need engineering interpretation beyond basic scoring.
+Critical pipes, repeated high-grade defects, uncertain failure modes, or high-consequence assets may need engineering interpretation beyond basic scoring.

 A Practical Interpretation Framework